vplauzon/funk/documentation/design/builtInRules.md

 # Built-in rules

 There are multiple built-in rules in *funk*.
+All are case sensitive and most are in the `sys` namespace.

 You can see [operators as rules](operatorsAsRules.md) (e.g. `1+2`).
 Here we are going to look at non-operator rules.